jp-mango/jp-mango/README.md

 ## About Me

 - 🧠 I'm a passionate student with experience in networking, cybersecurity, and computer hardware.
-- 🌱 Currently learning Java and discrete math.
+- 🌱 Currently learning Go
-- 🚀 Interested in learning new stuff, video games, keyboards, and building new things.
+- 🚀 Interested in learning and building new things, video games, keyboards.
 - 📫 Reach me at: [hi@justinmenzies.com](mailto:hi@justinmenzies.com)

 ## Skills